All WP e-Commerce pages are now nested inside the main store page. All of the templates for these pages are fully customizable.

 - http://yoursite/store/cart Shopping cart

 - http://yoursite/store/checkout Checkout page The transaction result page is the last step of the checkout process.

-You can modify these slugs in Settings->Store->Permalinks (will soon be renamed Pages).
+You can modify these slugs in Settings -> Store -> Pages

 The new theme engine makes heavy use of template parts.

 By default, your WP eCommerce page contents are all wrapped inside your theme's

 page.php template.
 The